christopher-hague/vidsi/README.md

 `overdue_invoices = Invoice.all.select { |invoice| invoice.balance > 0  && invoice.due_date < Time.zone.now }`

-Find all Subscribers with an overdue balance
+Find all Subscribers with an overdue balance:
 * Once we have the list of overdue Invoices, we can associate a Subscriber to the overdue Invoice using the subscriber_id as a foreign key on each Invoice:

 `overdue_subscribers = overdue_invoices.map { |invoice| Subscriber.find(invoice.subscriber_id) }.uniq`